UNO-Babb/Lecture6/README.md

 ```
 days = [31, 28, 31, 30, 31, 30, 31, 31, 30, 31, 30, 31]
 ```
-  How would I display the number of days in March?
+  How would I display the number of days in February?
   - days[3]
   - days[2]
-  - days[4]
+  - days[1]
-  - days['March']
+  - days['Feb']
 1. What is a flaw with this code to remove all the "4" values from a list?
 ```
 nums = [1, 3, 5, 4, 7, 8, 4, 4, 9, 1, 12]